CHAPTER 266b. UNIVERSAL WASTE MANAGEMENT

 (b) The substitution of terms in § 260a.3(a)(3) (relating to terminology and citations related to Federal regulations) does not apply to 40 CFR 273.32(a)(3) and 273.40(b) and (c) (relating to notification; and exports).

 § 266b.31.
-Waste management for universal waste mercury-containing devices.
+Waste management for universal waste oil-based finishes.

-(1) A large quantity handler of universal waste shall contain any universal waste mercury-containing device that shows evidence of leakage, spillage or damage that could cause leakage under reasonably foreseeable conditions in a container.
-The container shall be closed, structurally sound, compatible with the contents of the mercury-containing device and lack evidence of leakage, spillage or damage that could cause leakage under reasonably foreseeable conditions.
+(1) A large quantity handler of universal waste oil-based finishes shall contain oil-based finishes that show evidence of leakage, spillage or damage that could cause leakage under reasonably foreseeable conditions in a container.
+The container must be closed, structurally sound, compatible with the oil-based finish, and must lack evidence of leakage, spillage or damage that could cause leakage under reasonably foreseeable conditions.

 Source